Kent State's John L. West Named Trustees Research Professor

 The professorship will include teaching, advising students, continuing research, involvement in university committees, and participation in regional business and community groups and initiatives.
 West will continue to hold tenure in Kent State’s Department of Chemistry.
 The Kent State Board of Trustees approved the action at its last meeting on March 14.

-“I’m honored by the support for the work I’m doing,” West says.
+“I’m honored by the support for the work I’m doing,” West said.
 “This position will allow me to focus not only on further research into liquid crystals, but also to engage with the external community to see how it is translated into support for the region’s economic development and growth.”

-“I’m very excited about where things are going,” West adds.
+“I’m very excited about where things are going,” West added.
 “It’s great to see companies such as Kent Displays and AlphaMicron moving into significant commercialization.
 Now it’s time for another round of innovations in the liquid crystal field, perhaps in new areas such as medical diagnostics and biomedical applications.”

 West holds a bachelor’s degree in chemistry from the College of William & Mary, and a master’s in chemistry and Ph.D. in physical chemistry from Carnegie Mellon University.